One Pot Coconut Chickpea Curry is a warm and comforting meatless, vegetarian meal.

 This recipe comes from the new book by Sara Kate Gillingham and Faith Durand: The Kitchn Cookbook- Recipes, Kitchens and Tips to Inspire Your Cooking.
 I have always been a fan of their website: TheKitchn.com- great recipes shared, lots of product recommendations and cooking tips.
 Their cookbook is much of the same.
 You can see that I have several recipes tagged to make.
 I had to hold myself back from tagging more because there were a lot of things that looked great!

-This dish is a one-pot masterpiece.
+This Coconut Chickpea Curry is a one-pot masterpiece.
 That means you will only have to clean one dish, and that’s a big-fat-bonus, right??
 Onion, garlic, ginger, tomato, chickpeas and cauliflower are simmered in a spiced-up (not HOT!) coconut curry sauce.
 The spinach is swirled in just before serving.

 The spicy flavors are enough to keep things interesting, and the chickpeas and cauliflower help to make it a filling and satisfying dish.
-This one is going on my list of vegetarian meals to make again!
+This one is on my list of vegetarian meals to make again and again!

 One Pot Coconut Chickpea Curry